This site requires javascript to be enabled.

 The high-level flow of a hosted payment is described below, followed by a more detailed look at each of the steps.

-- The create hosted checkout SDK call returns a domain.CreateHostedCheckoutResponse response.
+4. The create hosted checkout SDK call returns a domain.CreateHostedCheckoutResponse response.
 Store the HostedCheckoutID and RETURNMAC it contains, as well as any other relevant order information.
 You will need these when your customer returns from our hosted payment pages, or when the customer fails to return in a reasonable amount of time.
-Now take response.PartialRedirectURL and prepend "https://yoursubdomain" to it to create HostedCheckoutURL, where yoursubdomain is an RPP subdomain you requested.
+Now take response.PartialRedirectURL and prepend "https://yoursubdomain" to it to create HostedCheckoutURL, where yoursubdomain is a subdomain of the MyCheckout hosted payment pages you requested.
 You can find your subdomains in the Configuration Center's Payment Page Setup tab, under the Subdomain settings of your merchant.
 If you are logged in as an adminstrator, you can request a subdomain here as well.

-- After completing the interactive payment process in the RPP, your customer is redirected back to the url you provided in step 3 as body.HostedCheckoutSpecificInput.ReturnURL.
+5. After completing the interactive payment process in the MyCheckout hosted payment pages, your customer is redirected back to the url you provided in step 3 as body.HostedCheckoutSpecificInput.ReturnURL.
 The HostedCheckoutID and RETURNMAC you stored in step 5 are added to this URL as query parameters.
 Specifying a ReturnURL is optional, however.
 As a result, your customer is only redirected back if you've provided a URL in step 3.

 Additionally, it may be the case that the customer does not return in time (or at all), for example because the browser is closed or because you didn't provide a ReturnURL.
 In this case, you need to retrieve the status of the hosted checkout (step 12) before the hosted checkout times out, which happens after 2 hours, and follow step 14 as well.